kgdunn/python-basic-notebooks/README.md

 * Handling missing values with Pandas
 * Filtering data, and the multi-level groupby capability of Panda
 * Effective table display in Pandas
-* Summary of what value you can extract from data